rwood-97/multi_node_inference/README.md

 #### A100 nodes

-The scripts for the A100 nodes are:
+The scripts for the A100 nodes are found in the `vllm_examples/baskerville/a100` directory.
+They are:
 - `batch_vllm_run.sh`
 - `batch_vllm_run_1node.sh`
 - `vllm_run.sh`